adegans/Goosle/readme.md

 ## Features
 - Works on **any** hosting package that does PHP7.4 or newer
-- Search results from DuckDuckGo, Google, Qwant, Brave, Wikipedia
+- Search results from DuckDuckGo, Google, Qwant, Brave and Wikipedia
 - Image search through Yahoo!
 Images, Qwant, Pixabay and Openverse
 - Recent news via Qwant news, Yahoo!
 News, Brave and Hackernews
 - Search for magnet links on popular Torrent sites
 - Algorithm for ranking search results for relevancy
-- Option to down-rank the biggest social media sites such as facebook, instagram, twitter, tiktok, reddit, snapchat and a few others.
+- Option to down-rank the biggest social media sites such as facebook, instagram, twitter, tiktok, reddit, snapchat and a few others
 - Special searches for; Currency conversion, Dictionary, IP Lookup and php.net
 - Randomized user-agents for to prevent profiling by search providers
 - Non-personalized Google results without instant results or other non-sense